Detailed Guide forHighway Maintenance Workers in San Diego County

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Highway Maintenance Workers in California is $49,183 annually, or $23.65 hourly.
-The median wage for Highway Maintenance Workers in San Diego County is $48,675 annually, or $23.41 hourly.
+The median wage in 2016 for Highway Maintenance Workers in California was $49,183 annually, or $23.65 hourly.
+The median wage for Highway Maintenance Workers in San Diego County was $48,675 annually, or $23.41 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits vary by employer; however, State government employees generally receive medical, dental, life, and vision insurance as well as vacation, sick leave, and retirement plans.

 What is the Job Outlook?